MatValdejao/LeetCode/problems/strings/ZigzagConversion.md

 Complexity for this problem optimized to linear.

-## Usage
+## Usage and Debug
-- Run git clone to copy repo
-- Setup up venv
-- Install dependencies (run pip install -r requirements.txt)
-- Run tests via pytest (can use -v for verbose)
-- Debug if required -> python3 cwd/problems/strings/zigzag_conversion.py
+- Debug if required with -> python3 cwd/problems/strings/zigzag_conversion.py
     - Purpose of debug flag with \_\_main\_\_